The Power of Big Data in Healthcare: Top Benefits and Challenges

 1. Cost Reduction

-According to Datavant CEO Pete McCabe, smarter use of data could eliminate 50%–75% of wasted healthcare costs, saving the U.S. healthcare system $500 billion to $750 billion.
+According to Datavant CEO Pete McCabe, smarter use of big data could eliminate 50%–75% of wasted healthcare costs, saving the U.S. healthcare system $500 billion to $750 billion.
 By identifying patterns and trends, big data analysis can help healthcare organizations discover areas where they can improve efficiency and cut costs.
 For example, predictive analytics can accurately forecast the demand for medical supplies in different hospital departments, helping administrators make purchases when prices are at a low point.

 2. Minimizing Medical Errors